 The Edmonds and Coles Scholarships Charity makes financial grants, usually between £100 and £1,000 for any educational purpose approved by the charity’s governors.
 Grants might cover the purchase of books or equipment needed for education or training, or help with travel costs.

 For further information, please click here.
-To download an application form, please click here.
+To download an application form, please click here for individual applicants and here for schools.

 In 1708, Edward Colston appointed the Society of Merchant Venturers to manage the Colston’s Hospital Foundation, which went on to become Collegiate School and Montpelier High School and, since then, SMV has managed a number of other trusts.
 By far the largest is the St Monica Trust endowment fund, currently valued at over £300 million.